Browse Archives

 Three.
 Bombzookas are a new invention of mine.
 I’ve created an easily mass-produced semi-nuclear device that can be sold over the counter in retail outlets everywhere, like knives.
 A Bombzooka destroys everything within 20 square km of it.
 It’s easy to use—you can place it somewhere and activate it via mobile phone—and obviously lethal.
 Like knives and guns, it can be used to kill people.
 Should Bombzookas be banned, or is that a violation of your rights?

 The answers to my first and third questions should be uniform, regardless of what ideology you believe in.
 Even the most ardent libertarian would surely agree that Bombzookas should be banned.
 The strongest supporter of gun control would agree that knives should be legal.
-The inevitable dispute over the second question, of gun control, thus seems to me to simply be about where we draw the line between a knife and a bombzooka?
-It hinges on the quantum of damage the instrument can cause.
-In other words, it isn’t about principle at all, provided we accept that Bombzookas should not be sold over the counter.
+The inevitable dispute over the second question, of gun control, thus seems to me to simply be about where we draw the line between a knife and a bombzooka.
+Where’s your line?
+Why?

 * * *